kundajelab/bpnet/README.md

 **Anvil**

-The NHGRI's AnVIL (Genomic Data Science Analysis, Visualization, and Informatics Lab-space) platform allows biomedical researchers to run analysis tools with just a few mouse clicks.
+The NHGRI's AnVIL (Genomic Data Science Analysis, Visualization, and Informatics Lab-space) platform allows researchers with no/minimal computation skills to run analysis tools with just a few mouse clicks.
+Using our BPNet workflow on the AnVIL platform you can train state-of-art deep learning BPNet models for ChIP-seq data without any programming experience.
+We highly recommand this option for biologists.
+It is also highly scalable as GPU provisioning on the cloud etc., is automatically handled by AnVIL.
+We trained our Atlas scale models on the entire ENCODE compendium using the AnVIL platform.

 <a href="https://anvil.terra.bio/#workspaces/terra-billing-vir/tf-atlas/workflows">Anvil/Terra </a>

+It is also available for training models for <a href="https://anvil.terra.bio/#workspaces/terra-billing-vir/chromatin-atlas"> chromatin accessibility </a> experiments.

 **Docker**
 ```